-Fall has arrived and with it comes longer periods of darkness and the end of daylight savings time.
-While the springtime transition that causes kids to lose an hour of sleep might be more of a battle, anything that messes with a kid’s sleep schedule is rough, so how can you help your child become little “morning people” — and avoid a rise-and-shine battle?
+Spring is almost here and with it comes Daylight Savings Time, which means longer days and shorter nights.
+As most parents know, anything that messes with a kid’s sleep schedule is rough, so how can you help your child become little “morning people” — and avoid a rise-and-shine battle?

 Dr. Jennifer Burgess, a family-medicine physician with Henry Ford Health System in Commerce Township, has some tips for dealing with the time change.

 It’s more than a ‘sleepy’ thing